How the Jewish community of Venezuela survives under President Nicolas Maduro

 One particular afternoon I sat in the neat garden of a wealthy textile businessman in a high class neighbourhood of Caracas.
 Electricity had gone out again in the entire country.
-I couldn’t work.
-I couldn’t shower.
-I couldn’t buy groceries.
+I could not work.
+I could not shower.
+I could not buy groceries.
 I could move in the city only with difficulties.
 I began to feel the way most Venezuelans felt.
 That I had lost focus.
-I was simply waiting for something I couldn’t decipher.
+I was simply waiting for something I could not decipher.

 My Jewish acquaintance asked me if I was religious.
-I told him that I didn’t belong to any religious community.
+I told him that I did not belong to any religious community.
 “This must be hard”, he contested.
 “You must feel terribly alone.”